beinghorizontal/tpo_project/README.md

 Okay, let's get started.
 ## Dependencies
-pip install plotly
+pip install plotly (update if previously installed)

-pip install dash
+pip install dash (update if previously installed)

 pip install pandas

 Finally, download all the files or clone this repo as zip and extract in local folder.

-## Steps
+## Steps for live chart

 1 Open tpo_project.py from the folder in python editor